What Are the Baby Steps?

 Baby Step 7: Build Wealth and Give

 You know what people with no debt can do?
 Anything they want!
 The last step is the most fun.
-You can live and give like no one else!
-Keep building wealth and become insanely generous.
-Leave an inheritance for your kids and their kids.
-Now, that's what we call leaving a legacy!
+You can live and give like no one else.
+Keep building wealth and become outrageously generous, all while leaving an inheritance for your kids and their kids.
+Now that's what we call leaving a legacy!

 Who Is Dave Ramsey?

 More than 25 years ago, Dave Ramsey fought his way out of bankruptcy and millions of dollars of debt.
 He took what he learned and started teaching people God's and Grandma's ways of handling money.
 Since then, Financial Peace University has helped nearly 6 million people take control of their money for good.
-Today, The Dave Ramsey Show reaches more than 13 million listeners every week on the Ramsey Network radio show and podcast.
+Today, The Ramsey Show, formerly known as The Dave Ramsey Show, reaches more than 13 million listeners every week on the Ramsey Network radio show and podcast.
 And now Financial Peace University is included in the Ramsey+ all-access membership.
 Try Ramsey+ for FREE today!